-4.0.1 Larger scale P2P games
+4.1 Larger scale P2P games

-Presented here was a basic implementation of a reduced rule-set version of the board game Risk.
-However, many other games exist that the same transformation could be applied to.
+Many other games exist that the ideas presented could be applied to.
 Games of larger scale with a similar structure, such as Unciv, could benefit from peer-to-peer networking implemented in a similar manner.
+In particular, Protocol 2.3.1 would form an intrinsic part of such games.

-This is not without its downsides: I found that the complexity of P2P networking is far greater than a standard centralised model.
+The downsides of this are that the complexity of P2P networking is far greater than a standard centralised model.
 This would be a considerable burden on the developers, and could hurt the performance of such a game.
 The time taken to process and verify proofs also makes this inapplicable to games that are real-time.

-4.0.2 Decentralised social media
+4.2 Decentralised social media